clojure-liberator/liberator/tutorial/getting-started.md

   (ANY "/bar/:txt" [txt] (parameter txt)))
 {% endhighlight %}

-## PUT to get more out of your resource
+## Using PUT to get more out of your resource

 Processing GET was easy, wasn't it?
 Now let's try a different HTTP method, say "PUT":